rabgc/kalman/README.md

 # Kalman filter project

 Under development.
 Not ready for use.

 ## Introduction
+A simple class for implementing the classical Kalman filter.

 ## Quick Start